 The best store credit card for no credit is the Fingerhut Credit Account because it has easy approval and a $0 annual fee.
 There are no one-time fees or monthly fees, either.
 But even though the Fingerhut Credit Account is an inexpensive store credit card for people with no credit or bad credit, there are limitations.
 You can only use it to make Fingerhut purchases.
 And while Fingerhut is as an online retailer that sells a wide range of products similar to what you’d find in a department store, it doesn’t have everything.
 You’ll also want to pay your balance in full every month because there’s a super high APR.

 Most store credit cards require fair credit or better for approval.
-That means you need a credit score of 640 or higher.
 There are, however, a number of co-branded cards for no credit.
 They’re affiliated with a particular store or company but can be used anywhere.

 Here are the best store credit cards for no credit:

 Fingerhut Credit Account: $0annual fee.
 No monthly or one-time fees.
 Reports to all three major credit bureaus.
 Can only be used at Fingerhut.

 Montgomery Ward Credit Account: $0 annual fee.
 Although it only works for Montgomery Ward purchases online or through the company’s catalogue, the Montgomery Ward credit card reports to the credit bureaus on a monthly basis.